RedTurtle/redturtle.prenotazioni/README.rst

 Creating the hidden booking types
 ---------------------------------

-Yo can have the hiddent booking types for internal usage simply selecting the **Hidden type** checkbox in the bookign type field definition
+Yo can have the hiddent booking types for internal usage simply selecting the **Hidden type** checkbox in a bookign type field definition

 Creating a new booking content
 ------------------------------